Where We Be

 The main reason to come to Cabo Pulmo is to

-snorkel and dive in the only Pacific coral reef in
+snorkel/dive in the only Pacific coral reef in the

-the Sea of Cortez.
+Gulf of California.
 The whole area is a protected

 national marine park.
 In fact it has been called

 the most robust marine reserve in the world.
 A

 2011 Scripps Institution of Oceanography study

 found that the number of fish boomed here by

 460% (1999-2009) due to a strict no fishing policy.